Dr. Patricia Hart

-Dr. Patricia Hart has been a veterinarian in Fairfield and Westchester counties for 25 years and is the owner of Southport Veterinary Center.
+Work Life: Dr. Hart has been a veterinarian in Fairfield and Westchester counties for 30 years and is the owner of Southport Veterinary Center.
 She graduated from Colorado State University in 1989.
 Her special interests include internal medicine, oncology, acupuncture and animal welfare.
-Through the practice she also runs educational seminars with behaviorist Jody Rosengarten on various animal health and behavior topics.
-Dr. Hart manages a rotating animal art gallery on site at the hospital that features commissioned animal portraits in various styles and mediums.
-In her free time she is an avid skier, mountain biker and is learning to treat “gentleman farmers” pets such as ducks and pygmy goats.
-Dr. Hart resides in Westport with her four mix breed rescued dogs, four cats, and three adorable Nigerian Dwarf goats.
+Dr. Hart likes to showcase a rotating animal art gallery on site at the hospital that features commissioned animal portraits in various styles and mediums.
+In her free time she is an avid skier, mountain biker and is learning to treat “gentleman farmers” pets such as her pygmy goats.
+Dr. Hart resides in Westport.

 Jody Rosengarten is our behaviorist of choice.
 She is the owner and operator of The Bark Stops Here, which is a multifaceted private practice specializing in problem solving and rehabilitation of rescued dogs.
 She makes daily housecalls, works with various rescue groups and teaches group training classes here at Southport Vet.
-Jody is also the author of multiple publications including the book Rover, Dont roll over: A Compassionate Training Guide for dogs and their People.
+Jody is also the author of multiple publications including the book Rover, Don’t roll over: A Compassionate Training Guide for dogs and their People and her newest book, Imp, The ImPerfect Pup: Lessons On Being Good Enough.
 Jody has always had a passion for animals and has traveled around the world to work with several species in need.
 Her clients tell her that she is able to empathize with both people and dogs equally which enables her to help each better understand the other, creating transcultural compromises that endure.
-Jody Lives with her four dogs and five parrots, all of which are rescued.
+Jody lives with her several dogs and even more parrots, all of which are rescued.
 If you need to contact Jody for training purposes – call her at (203) 372-BARK or visit TheBarkStopsHere.net.